 - Senior Week is a weeklong celebration to celebrate the graduating seniors.
-The week will include traditional events like Senior Dinner and Senior Toast, but seniors will also have a chance to vote on other events for the week. - Senior Dinner & Tutorial Bonfire is a night for the graduating seniors to reminisce with their family, Chatham sisters, faculty and staff that made their college experience.
-Ending the evening with Tutorial Bonfire which is much anticipated by the seniors!
-This is the chance for the seniors to burn copies of their tutorial research, and celebrates accomplishing this milestone.
+The week will include traditional events like Senior Dinner and Senior Toast, but seniors will also have a chance to vote on other events for the week. - Senior Dinner is a night for the graduating seniors to reminisce with their family, Chatham sisters, faculty and staff that made their college experience.